anufrievroman/calcure/README.md

 ### Settings

-On the first run, program will create a configuration file at `.config/calcure/config.ini`.
+On the first run, program will create a configuration file at `~/.config/calcure/config.ini`.
-You can edit parameters and colors in the `config.ini` file.
+You can edit parameters, colors, and icons in the `config.ini` file.
 An example of the [config.ini file is here](https://github.com/anufrievroman/calcure/wiki/Default-config.ini).
 Explanations of all settings are [in the wiki](https://github.com/anufrievroman/calcure/wiki/Settings).